top of page

 One word: biomaterial.

-Unlike synthetic materials, the AirCarbon molecule is a molecule made throughout nature, and can be re-consumed by natural microorganisms like leaves or twigs, enabling life to restore itself.
+PHB is a biomolecule made throughout nature, and can be re-consumed by natural microorganisms in home compost as food.

 From this to that: meltable means endless possibility.